October 2024

 • Flexibility and Functionality: The building will house innovative classrooms designed to support various teaching modalities.
 Flexible spaces allow for easy transitions between academic and research functions, adapting to evolving needs in social work education.

 • Welcoming and Inclusive Spaces: Warm and accessible design is at the heart of the project.
-The building will include communal areas for students and faculty, multiple entrances for accessibility, and ADA-compliant adjustable desks.
+The building will include communal areas for students and faculty, multiple entrances for accessibility, and Americans with Disabilities Act-compliant adjustable desks.
 It also features specialized spaces like simulation interview rooms, a prayer and meditation room with a foot washing space, a lactation space, and even showers and bike racks for eco-conscious commuters.

-Follow updates and progress on the New School of Social Work Building Project Website.
-Be a changemaker and pursue your bachelor’s, master’s and Ph.D. in social work through the University of Maryland School of Social Work by applying today.
+Follow updates and progress on the new School of Social Work Building Project Website.
+Be a change maker and pursue your bachelor’s, master’s, and/or PhD in social work through UMSSW by applying today.